MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/WorkingWithData/Assemblers.md

-﻿Assemblers (converter classes) provides an interface that allows data from a Factiva (Gateway) response to be mapped to components model.
-Some of the infrastructure components require assemblers to convert and map gateway response into the format the the model is expecting.
+﻿Assemblers are pre defined converter classes provided by the infrastructure framework.
+The main purpose of Assemblers is to provide an interface that allows data from a Factiva (Gateway) response to be mapped to components model.
+Some of the infrastructure components use assemblers to convert and map `gateway` response into the format the the model is expecting.
+The developers who consume the infrastructure components has complete freedom to write their own mapper functions instead of using default Assemblers.